ibera wetlands

 Travel, Documentary, Portrait

 The Iberá natural reserve is the second most important wetland in the world after the Pantanal (Brazil).
-An uncontaminated wildlife sanctuary, kingdom of the famous caiman and many other species typical of this ecosystem, such as snakes, birds, marsh deers, etc. A real paradise for photography.
+A wildlife sanctuary, kingdom of the famous caiman and many other species typical of this ecosystem, such as snakes, birds, marsh deers, etc. A real paradise for photography.

 Together with our Lead Photographer, you will have the opportunity to get to know the heart of the Iberá, navigating through its narrow channels, until reaching one of the few local families that still live in harmony with nature in the most remote part of the wetlands.